The Story of the Clan (as told by Grandmaster James McMurray)

 Master Byong Binh also moved to California and Jimmie Brown and Wilton Bennett were placed under Moodukkwan Master Ki Han Lee.
 In 1971, the Fort Bragg Taekwondo Club was formed under the Dependent Youth Activities and the Morale Support Division.

 In 1972, a young black belt fresh from the jungles of Vietnam by the name of JAMES McMURRAY joined the school and under the guidance of the "The Wise Men" the seed was planted.
 It was also at this time that one of the two greatest lessons that young McMurray would learn from the great Sensei James Thompson....
-(1) never underestimate your opponent and (2)...
-Don't fear the black belt... fear the person wearing it.
-Through intense long hours of training, the students of the Fort Bragg Taekwondo Club came to be known for their dedication, discipline and loyalty their art as well as for some of the most devastating techniques on the Southeast Coast tournament circuit, as well as awesome and painful self defense techniques.
-In 1974, Master Bennett moved to Michigan be begin his successful career with the U.S. Moo Duk Kwan organization under GM Ki Whang, leaving Master Brown and newly promoted 2nd Degree black belt McMurray to keep the school alive and well.
+(1) never underestimate your opponent and (2) Don't fear the black belt... fear the person wearing it.
+Through intense long hours of training, the students of the Fort Bragg Taekwondo Club came to be known for their dedication, discipline and loyalty for their art, as well as for some of the most devastating techniques on the Southeast Coast tournament circuit with awesome and painful self defense techniques.
+In 1974, Master Bennett moved to Ohio to begin his successful career with the U.S. Moo Duk Kwan organization under GM Ki Whang, leaving Master Brown and newly promoted 2nd Degree black belt McMurray to keep the school alive and well.

 Soon, it was time for Master McMurray to leave.
 In 1979, Mr. McCarthy was promoted to 2nd Degree Black Belt and Mi'Chele Williams to 1st Degree Black belt and they were given the task to care for the school until Master Brown's return.
 Master McMurray went to Germany and formed the Wiesbaden Taekwondo Branch, while back at Fort Bragg... armed with skill, knowledge and determination (as well as fear)...
 McCarthy did continue the tradition and even went as far as to expand the honors by becoming the Southeast Coast Undefeated Full Contact Champion in the Super Light Weight Division, but also trained Mi'Chele Williams as she took the SEPKA Super light Weight Women's Full Contact Crown.
 Upon Master Brown's return to Fort Bragg, McCarthy came down on orders for Germany, Master Brown Promoted McCarthy to 3rd Degree and while in Germany, Master McCarthy established the Berlin Taekwondo Branch.